jamiehoy/jamiehoy/README.md

 - Hi, I’m @jamiehoy.
-Currently learning iOS app development.
+Currently doing iOS app development.

 <!---
 jamiehoy/jamiehoy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.